Maxrainyx/Dashboard/README.md

 # Dashboard

- Dashboard for the fun service of the MMORPG game.
+ Retro-dashboard for the fun service of the MMORPG game.

 <h3>You can:</h3>
 <p>sign and log in,</p>